LLC Licenses: Everything You Need to Know

 If you sell these items across state lines, you may also have to collect and remit sales tax based on that state’s rules.
 It’s called a sales tax nexus.
 A CPA could better explain to you when your obligations for sales tax may kick in.

 The state tax authorities, usually the Department of Revenue, issue a sales tax permit and sales tax ID number.
-In many cases, the license is free or less than $20 annually.
+In many cases, the permit is free or costs less than $20 annually.

 Most state tax authority websites also provide: